oracle/content-and-experience-toolkit/sites/doc/compiler.md

 ## Site Compilation

 The above steps give you an overview of how to create and compile a local template.
-In general, you will be compiling your actual OCE sites.
+In general, you will be compiling your actual OCM sites.

-To compile an OCE site, you need to export the site into a template and then compile the template.
+To compile an OCM site, you need to export the site into a template and then compile the template.
 The template package will have the site as well as any custom code required to compile the site in the themes and components that are exported with the template.

 ### Pre-requisites

-The following steps assume that you've created a site called BlogSite in your OCE server.
+The following steps assume that you've created a site called BlogSite in your OCM server.
 You can upload the above BlogTemplate and then create this site from the template.

 e.g.: